oipsio/oips/oip-01-inscription-metadata.md

 However, the above come with its own sets of challenges:&#x20;

 1. Inscriptions cannot be linked together purely on-chain without metadata.
-2. Linkage via extsernal storage involves an external media, which may not be available universally alongside the Bitcoin blockchain.
+2. Linkage via external storage involves an external media, which may not be available universally alongside the Bitcoin blockchain.
 3. Linkage via external storage is one-way only, external to ordinal.
 This may result in multiple metadata pointing to the main one, not knowing which is the canonical one.&#x20;

 Therefore, the ideal solution is to have metadata not only fully on-chain, also ideally attached with the same ordinal.